Tumble Dryer Repair Cost

 Capacitor £10 - £50

-Tumble dryer repairs can cost more if branded or genuine manufacturer parts are used rather than compatible parts from other manufacturers and suppliers.
+Tumble dryer repairs can cost more if branded or genuine parts are used rather than compatible parts from other manufacturers and suppliers.
 Parts that need ordering in or are hard to source can also cost more.

 bearded man woman in front of drier